Zoomll/crankboy-app/README.md

 The value for each preference under `"default"` must be a non-negative integer, i.e. 0 or higher.
 If the value is out of range for the preference in question, it might crash the game or cause other glitches.

 As an alternative to marking preferences as hidden, you can instead whitelist preferences that you wish to be exposed to the user by using `"visible"` instead of `"hidden"`.
 If you wish for the preferences menu to be hidden *entirely*, simply use `"visible": []`.
 A list of preferences and their names can be found [here](./src/prefs.x).

+Additionally, if you are releasing your own game that is not licensed by Nintendo, please remove `dmg_boot.bin`.

 ## Contributions